New Jersey Construction Accident Attorneys

 Generally, in New Jersey, your third-party construction accident lawsuit must be filed within two (2) years of the accident.

-How Long Does A New Jersey Construction Accident Lawsuit Take?
+How Long Does A Construction Accident Lawsuit in New Jersey Take?

 Third party construction accident lawsuits in New Jersey are usually resolved within two (2) years from the time of filing.

-How Do I Pay For A Construction Accident Attorney?
+How Do I Pay New Jersey Construction Accident Attorneys?

-A common question when looking for a construction accident attorney is “How much does a construction attorney cost?”
+A common question when looking for a construction accident attorney is “How much does construction accident attorneys cost?”
 We handle third party construction accident lawsuits in New Jersey on a contingency fee basis.

-At Lesnevich, Marzano-Lesnevich, O’Cathain & O’Cathain, LLC, our team of New Jersey personal injury lawyers are experienced, dedicated and committed to help those going through very difficult times.
+At Lesnevich, Marzano-Lesnevich, O’Cathain & O’Cathain, LLC, our team of New Jersey Construction Accident Attorneys are experienced, dedicated and committed to help those going through very difficult times.
 Contact us today at 201-488-1161 for a free construction accident legal consultation.

 If we decide to pursue your case, we will commit ourselves to getting you justice through maximum financial compensation.